ckhai01/tp/docs/UserGuide.md

 5. **Try a few commands:**
     - `help` — open the help window
     - `add n/John Doe p/98765432 e/johnd@example.com i/A0000000Y` — add a person
-    - `view 1` — shows 1st person in the list
-    - `view A0000000Y` — shows John Doe, assuming you have added him
     - `mark 1 p/` — marks the attendance of the 1st person in the list as `Present`
     - `mark A0000000Y a/` — marks John Doe as `Absent`
     - `unmark 1` — remove the attendance status of the 1st person in the list